ivg/matkit/doc/proposal.md

 -------

 Printer will transform an AST to its textual representation (i.e. antiparser).
-Though, there're some difficulties, e.g. with a straight forward approach the expression
+This approach has difficulties.
+For example the expression

           x'A'Ax